5 Great Kid-Friendly Hikes Near Las Vegas

 Hit the road and head and go pick some delicious dates at China Ranch — a hike to remember.

 The China Ranch Date Farm is a rare and lush oasis in the middle of the desert near Death Valley National Park.
 Hike the trails through the date trees or follow the outer trails that leave from there.
-One good starter trail for a kid-friendly hike is the 200-foot Creek Trail, which takes you through a canopy of riparian foliage along a flowing creek—super for small children.
+One good starter trail for a kid-friendly hike is the 200-foot Creek Trail.
+This trail takes you through a canopy of riparian foliage along a flowing creek—super for small children.
 Another good one is the Badlands Trail, about one and one-half mile roundtrip.

-Wrap your visit up by visiting the store, where you can see a tiny museum dedicated to the Chinese miner (thus the name) who settled and irrigated this land before being forcibly evicted.
+Wrap your visit up by visiting the store.
+There’s a tiny museum dedicated to the Chinese miner (thus the name) who settled and irrigated this land before being forcibly evicted.
 Do sample the various kinds of dates and date cookies, and buy some of those you like the most.

 Tip: Nobody seems to leave (nor should they) without buying one of the famous date milkshakes, handmade on the spot.